Living in Manchester vs Living in London

 Trains

 Both Manchester and London offer reliable train services, for travel throughout the city and outside it.
 There are 91 stations on Manchester’s suburban train system, from travelling to Manchester airport to the beautiful Peak District.
 London offers both overground and underground rail services.
 TFL (Transport for London) are responsible for the city’s transport needs, including the London Underground (known as the tube,) and the London Overground which is a group of six routes covering various areas of the capital.
+UNCLE has a range of locations across London, close to stations from Zones 1 to 4.
+In Manchester, UNCLE is based close to Manchester Picadilly, giving great connections out across the city and around the country as well.

 Tram